Upper GI Endoscopy/Gastroscopy

 - After the procedure, you will stay in the recovery room for about 30 minutes for observation.

 - Your doctor will explain the results to you and your family.
 If the effects of the sedatives are prolonged, your doctor may suggest an interview at a later date when the results can be fully understood.

-- If a biopsy has been performed or a polyp removed, the results are not available for three to seven days.
+- If a biopsy has been performed, the results are usually available in three to seven days.

 - Your endoscopy report and biopsy results will be sent to your referring physician.